89luca89/terrible/README.md

     * FreeBSD 13.x
     * Other derivatives ( **untested** )

-This means you'll be able to generate the infrastructure using the OS listed above.
+This means you'll be able to generate the infrastructure using **ONLY** the OS listed above.

 Hypervisor OS is agnostic, as long as requirements are met.